tranquilit/WAPT-Documentation/source/wapt-create-packages/package-msu/index.rst

     Informations required for creating the MSU package

-* click on :guilabel:`Make and edit ....` (recommended) to launch package customization;
+* click on :guilabel:`Make and edit ....` (recommended)
+  to launch package customization;

-* WAPT package IDE is launched using source code from pre-defined MSU template.
+* WAPT package IDE is launched using the source code from the pre-defined MSU template.

-* As usual with WAPT packages, test - build - upload and it's done.
+* as usual with WAPT packages, test - build - sign - upload - affect to hosts and it is done!!

+* if the KB becomes bundled with the following patch Tuesday, you can select the hosts onto which the package has been applied and forget the KB package on the hosts;

 Creating a MSU package template from command line
 -------------------------------------------------